Valentia Slate from Ireland is looking forward to an international future under its new owner.

 Valentia Slate, produced from an island of slate just off the coast of the Ring of Kerry in the south-west of Ireland, has a new owner.

-The slate, which has been used for repairs to the floors of the Houses of Parliament in England since 2004 as well as the Irish homes of Sarah Jessica Parker and Bono (among others) has been taken over by Aidan Forde, from Killarney, a geologist who has become a businessman involved in brewing and windfarm energy generation - and now slate production.
+The slate, which has been used for repairs to the floors of the Houses of Parliament in England since 2004 as well as the Irish homes of Sarah Jessica Parker (Carrie Bradshaw in Sex and the City) and Irish singer-songwriter Bono (among others) has been taken over by Aidan Forde, from Killarney, a geologist who has become a businessman involved in brewing and windfarm energy generation - and now slate production.

 The previous owners were Michael Lyne and Patrick O'Driscall, who had been trying to sell the business for several years.
 Michael, the younger of the two men at 67, said when the mine was put up for sale in 2016: "I have managed a factory for these past 40 years apart from the Quarry and I have just retired from that."
 His partner is 77 years old and also had his own Plant Hire business.
 Both Pat and Michael wanted to retire and pass the business on to a younger generation because they felt there was tremendous scope for expansion and development of the business.
 Michael said: "We have done what we set out to do: that is, to prove the product.
 We feel we have done that and now have a tremendous range of very high quality products."

-It is now hoped that Valentia Slate will become even better known word-wide under its new ownership.
+It is now hoped that Valentia Slate will become even better known world-wide under its new ownership.

 Aidan Forde has told Sinead Kelleher at the Kerryman newspaper: "We are keen to develop it sustainably and leverage the uses that Valentia slate can be put to.
 We want to continue the international business and develop the Irish business."